CodingItWrong/codingitwrong.com/streams/expo-mobile-web.md

 title: "Building for Mobile and Web with Expo"
 ---

 In this eight-part series we rewrite a link-saving app in Expo, a framework built on top of React Native.
 This allows us to run the same codebase on Android, iOS, and the web.
-You can find the repo here: https://github.com/CodingItWrong/firehose-expo
+The repo is on GitHub at [CodingItWrong/firehose-expo](https://github.com/CodingItWrong/firehose-expo).

 The app we're rewriting the frontend for is [Firehose](https://github.com/CodingItWrong/firehose-api), an open-source link-saving app.
 The backend of the app is a JSON:API written in Ruby on Rails.